-Yet another fabulous recent kickstarter is called The City Of Kings.
-This is a fantasy adventure with hidden map tiles to turn over as you quest through the land and with set stories to follow, or one off scenarios to achieve.
-You may legitimately argue by now that we have enough adventure games to keep us going, but yet again someone has managed to make a new game feel fresh and interesting enough to warrant our attention.
-This game combines heroes with workers, and so you will not only search for creatures to kill using your main character, from a choice of six, but also look for mines to dig for ore, forests to chop wood or lakes to fish in.
+This kickstarter from April 2017, was the most fun and interesting one that i have ever followed > City Of Kings which is down to the designer Frank West, who is still providing amazing support on boardgamegeek.
+This fantasy adventure exploration game begins with hidden map tiles to turn over as you undertake one off scenarios, or a full storyline quest through the land.
+The game combines the use of heroes with workers, you will not only search for creatures for your hero to kill, but also look for mines to dig for ore, forests to chop wood or lakes to fish in.
 Gathering resources enables you to build structures or obtain great equipment.
 It has a neat balance between these two activities.

-The enemies in this game are a little different in that they are individually generated each time by combining banners, stat cards and drawing abilities from a bag, it seems to offer an unbelievable number of combinations, so you will never be sure what you are going to face in each encounter.
-This does mean that monsters are generic in art style in some respects and represented by banners, but to compensate some great new boss monsters are also being added in the stretch goals, which look really cool.
+The enemies in this game are a little different in that they are individually generated each time, by combining banners, stat cards and drawing abilities from a bag, it seems to offer an unbelievable number of combinations, so you will never be sure what you are going to face in each encounter.
+This does mean that monsters are generic in art style in some respects, but the banner art is excellent, and to compensate some great looking boss monsters are included for end game interest.